GLab/glab.github.io/manuals/user/connection.md

 ## Right-Click Menu

 To open the right-click menu of a connection, click on its _connection handle_.
-This is the small circle in the middle of the line which represents the connection.
+This is the small square in the middle of the line which represents the connection.

+## Resource usage

+You can inspect the resource usage of the connection, including its used CPU, memory, disk space and bandwidth.

 ## Delete